 Each May, seven days are designated as National Travel and Tourism Week by the U.S. Travel Association.
 This year, the week will be recognized Sunday, May 7 through Saturday, May 13.
 Tourism provides jobs, lowers personal taxes, improves our local economy, and provides a positive community image, which is critical for economic development.
 Locally, Visit Kenosha celebrates the week with free promotions.

-Visit Kenosha is partnering with local attractions, shops, and cafes to provide FREE admission and other freebies during this week.
-We encourage residents to “Be A Tourist In Your Own Town”, while visitors can discover – and/or re-discover – the fun things there are to explore in the Kenosha Area as they take advantage of these free promotions.
+Visit Kenosha is partnering with local attractions and shops to provide FREE admission and products during this week.
+Residents are encouraged to “Be A Tourist In Your Own Town”, while visitors can discover – and/or re-discover – the fun things there are to explore in the Kenosha Area as they take advantage of these free promotions.

-Find the specific details of the offers (including locations, hours, and the fine print) at VisitKenosha.com/TourismWeek.
+Find the specific details of the offers (including addresses, hours, and the fine print) at VisitKenosha.com/TourismWeek.
 Here’s the general information:

-Sunday, May 1, you can ride the Electric Streetcar for free.
+Sunday, May 7, ride an authentic Electric Streetcar for free.
 Enjoy a scenic trip along the Lake Michigan shore as well as through historic districts and Downtown Kenosha.

 Tuesday, May 9, all guests receive free admission to The Civil War Museum’s main exhibit “The Fiery Trial”, which is an immersive exhibit with a 360-degree film “Seeing The Elephant”.
 The other areas of the museum are always free.